 - You must be enrolled for credit in the current semester of 321 (202 for Icelandic).
 See here for when courses are offered.

 - You must not have previously taken the Challenge Exam in your language.

 - You must not have completed high school in a Scandinavian language-speaking country.

 - You must not be a native speaker of the Scandinavian language you would like to take the Challenge Exam in.

 - If you are a speaker of Danish, Norwegian, or Swedish, you may not take the Challenge Exam in any of those three languages.

-- You are aware you will not receive credit or a grade for courses previously taken for credit.
+- You will not receive credit or a grade for courses previously taken for credit.
 (For example, if you took 201 for credit, you will not receive a CE grade for that course.)

 If you have questions, contact Language Coordinator Maren Mecham at email@example.com